YuliiaPsiarovska1997/social-media-addiction-analysis/README.md

 Open the `Social_Media_Addiction.ipynb` notebook to explore the analysis step-by-step.

 ## License
-This project is licensed under the [Your License Name].
+This project is licensed under the MIT License.

+© 2025 Yuliia Psiarovska